kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 Once the node has transitioned to the NotReady state, it will be reverted to the ReadyState once when the node's capacity is reconfigured to match or exceed the last valid configuration.
 In this case, valid configuration refers to a state which can either be previous hot-plug capacity or the initial capacity in case there was no history of hotplug.

+In case of already running workloads and if there are not enough resources available to accommodate them post hot-unplug, the workload may tend to under perform or transition to "Pending" state or get migrated to a suitable node which meets the workload`s resource requirement.

 #### Flow Control